Chapter 1 :

 An offshoot of 'seeing' must be mentioned : Normally, with closed eyes, we see little stars or vague shapes and lines or sometimes a kaleidoscope image.
 This is a result of our normal habitual focussed vision.
 When looking to the peripheries with the eyes closed, we can see light all around the perimeter, as though it shines through the forehead, temples, and cheeks.
 I think people often unknowingly use this as part of the relaxation in sunbathing.

 It must be a sort of optical illusion, but we can easily imagine that animals with our type of eyes, who use their peripheral vision, would have had this experience through millions of years of dosing.
 And that includes ducks and horses, and all animals who have their eyes on both sides of their heads.
 And so now, the question is : do you want to really stretch your empathy and imagination to feel how it might be for a duck or a horse to see light in and through their entire heads?

 THE BROADBAND METHOD

-From the way we sense and the way we use our senses, we create the world we feel.
-This has often been said, but only rarely applied directly.
-It is nothing mystical, it's just rather strange: I'm suggesting a practical physiological method of using the senses to find a moments peace and harmony with the world.
+This is nothing mystical or metaphysical, it's not even philosophical, it's just at first rather strange: I'm suggesting a practical physiological method of using the senses, to find a moments peace and harmony with the world.

 Please spend a minute a day experimenting with the exercises in this Chapter.
 They are the practical basis for all that follows.